RahulSriv/Login-and-Signup-and-course-registration/README.md

-# Login, Signup and Course Registration
+# Login, Signupand Course Registration
 A responsive website with user login and registration with email and password validation followed by course registration made using HTML, CSS and JavaScript.